steshinoki/steshinoki.github.io/_pages/about.md

 -------------------
 I love understanding languages (and that includes programming).
 Besides Portuguese and English, I studied Spanish for many years, although it has been some time since I last studied it, and I am actively learning Italian.
 I did a high school exchange in Finland which gave me a basic undestanding of finnish.

 I also love watching sports and you will regularly find me watching competitions of a wide range of events.
 If a sport is competitive and regulated by an international body, I’ll be watching it.
-While I don't actively participate in sports, I practice yoga regularly and have done so for many years.
+While I don't actively practice any, I do yoga regularly and have done so for many years.